taskcluster/taskcluster-docs/src/tutorial/interactive.md

 other things.

-Note: the graphical TaskCluster tools on `tools.taskcluster.net` are all written in client-side Javascript.
-In fact, the entire site is a static web-site hosted on a CDN.
+Note: the graphical TaskCluster tools on `tools.taskcluster.net` are all written in client-side JavaScript.
+In fact, the entire site is a static website hosted on a CDN.